mouliere-lab/ACT-Score/README.md

 ACT stands for:

-- **A**: Aberrations, represented by genomic tumor fraction estimated
+- **A**: Aberrations, represented by genomic tumor fraction
-- **C**: Composition of cfDNA fragments including fragment size and genome-wide fragmentation features
+- **C**: Composition of cfDNA fragments, including fragment size and genome-wide fragmentation features
 - **T**: Terminal motif analyses, including fragment-end motif diversity and motif-based scores

 The pipeline is designed to integrate genomic and fragmentomic features from a single on-treatment plasma sample, typically collected after one cycle of therapy, to identify patients at higher risk of progression.

-ACT integrates multiple cfDNA feature classes, including tumor fraction estimated by ichorCNA, fragment size distributions, motif-based features including FrEIA score and the Gini Diversity Index, LIONHEART-derived cfDNA tissue/cell-type contribution scores, and DELFI-FTK genome-wide fragmentation features.
+ACT integrates multiple cfDNA feature classes, including tumor fraction estimated by ichorCNA, fragment size distributions, motif-based features including the FrEIA score and Gini Diversity Index, LIONHEART-derived cfDNA tissue/cell-type contribution scores, and DELFI-FTK genome-wide fragmentation features.
 High-dimensional LIONHEART and DELFI-FTK features are selected using Elastic Net logistic regression within the training cohort only.

 The model development framework uses a training cohort and an independent validation cohort.
-All feature screening, feature selection, hyperparameter tuning, model fitting, and threshold optimization are performed using training data only.
+All feature selection, hyperparameter tuning, model fitting, and threshold optimization are performed using training data only.
 The validation cohort is used only for final evaluation.

 ## Repository structure